 How do we reconcile this abstract notion of chronological time?
 Perhaps through our own experience and the stories we hear and tell.

 Why 15 minutes of fame and not 10, 12 or 16 minutes?
-Laurie Andersen told the audience in one of her performances that 15 minutes is the time that it takes for an intercontinental ballistic missile to fly from the former Soviet Union to the United States.
+Laurie Andersen told the audience in one of her performances that 15 minutes was the time that it took for an intercontinental ballistic missile to fly from the former Soviet Union to the United States.

 Why do men and women in Japan choose different times to kill themselves?
 Men often commit suicides in the early hours of the morning, when the family is asleep.
 The women, on the other hand, after the children have gone to school.